 please refer to previous updates of the AIDA country report.[94]

-Legal advisors/representatives also have a right to access the file upon issuance of a negative decision, however this is rarely the case in practice, as once an appeal is submitted a copy of the entire file is provided to both parties.
+Legal advisors/representatives also have a right to access the file upon issuance of a negative decision, however in practice this will very rarely be done as once an appeal is submitted a copy of the entire file is provided to both parties.

 The procedural rules followed by the IPAC were not considered sufficient, as they are extremely brief and, for the most part, refer to the procedural rules of the Administrative Court, which examines only points of law.[101]
 This entails important gaps concerning issues related to asylum claims, such as the examination of expert witnesses or the examination of additional evidence or submissions of additional documents provided by the applicant during the procedures.
 EASO highlighted the need to invest in enhancing the case management system and procedural rules of the IPAC in the 2021 operating plan for Cyprus.[102]
 In the EUAA’s Operating Plan for 2022-2024, the enhancement of the procedural rules has been included as support provided to the Court.[103]